ebarruel/lazybook/README.md

 3. Start application with `npm run dev`.
 4. Press `o` to open the app in a browser.

+To get the hash of the client's dependencies, use `prefetch-npm-deps package-lock.json`.

 #### Server

 TODO